FXM ASSOCIATES

 University of Rhode Island, Coastal Resources Center, City of Newport, Rhode Island

 This unique study was commissioned to determine the importance of water-dependent and other waterfront uses to the municipal economy and tax revenues.
 Conventional wisdom has been that waterfront residential condominiums, hotels, restaurants and retail shops generate more local tax revenues than marinas, ship repair facilities, excursion/charter operations, and landside businesses servicing commercial and recreational vessels.
-FXM Associates derived the per acre yield in municipal revenues for each category of Newport waterfront land use from a comprehensive property data base developed by URI CRC staff and City officials, as well as visitor surveys, interviews, and secondary source data on business sales and spending by type of consumer.
-The study findings addressed direct and indirect municipal revenue attributable to waterfront uses, and showed that water-dependent uses yield significantly more per acre in municipal revenues than any other land use type – 2.5 times more than residential condominiums, for example.
+FXM Associates derived the per acre yield in municipal revenues for each category of Newport waterfront land use from a comprehensive property database developed by URI CRC staff and City officials, as well as visitor surveys, interviews, and secondary source data on business sales and spending by type of consumer.
+The study findings addressed direct and indirect municipal revenue attributable to waterfront uses and showed that water-dependent uses yield significantly more per acre in municipal revenues than any other land use type – 2.5 times more than residential condominiums, for example.
 The study will help guide future City zoning and infrastructure investment decisions, as well as provide planning and elected officials with an objective basis for evaluation of proposed waterfront development projects.
 (Completed 2010)

 South Coast Rail Economic Development and Land Use Corridor Plan